 Smart Working Observatory Research

-- monitor the spread of Smart Working in Italy in terms of the number of smart workers and initiatives developed by organizations (large companies, SMEs and PS), identifying best practices within the international scenario and monitoring the evolution at international level;
+- Monitor the adoption of Smart Working in Italy in terms of the number of smart workers and initiatives developed by organizations, identifying best practices and global evolution trends at the international level

-- identify the impact of Smart Working on sustainability (environmental and social) and possible effects on territories
+- Identify the impact of Smart Working on sustainability (environmental and social) and its effects across different regions

 Each year, Research is based on an empirical analysis that through surveys and case studies involves over 200 large Italian companies, 500 SMEs, and over 400 Public Sector bodies.